Windows Server 2008 (R2) End of Life | What to Do Now?

 The bottom line

-Windows Server 2008 (R2) comes to end of life is unavoidable, but we can do some preparations to response it smartly.
+Windows Server 2008 (R2) end of life is unavoidable, but we can make some preparations to respond to it smartly.
 You can choose to pay for extended support, migrate to Azure, upgrade to higher versions after the end date, or keep using it without any further security updates or bug fixes.
 Yet it is strongly recommended to create backups for vital data on the server.

 If you want to protect unlimited PCs & servers in your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.